fuglaro/filet-cloud/README.md

 * Text (with editing)

 ## Features
-* Browse folders.
+* 📂 Browse folders.
-* View and edit files in supported formats.
+* 📄 View and edit files in supported formats.
-* Fast preview viewing of thumbnail while large JPEG images load.
+* 🖼 Fast preview viewing of thumbnail while large JPEG images load.
-* Stream video and audio.
+* ♫  Stream video and audio.
-* Create new folders.
+* 📂 Create new folders.
-* Upload files.
+* 📄 Upload files.
-* Rename files and folders.
+* 🖊️ Rename files and folders.
-* Download files.
+* 📥 Download files.
-* Download multiple files or folders in a zip.
+* 🗄 Download multiple files or folders in a zip.
-* Move multiple files and folders.
+* 🚚 Move multiple files and folders.
-* Delete files and folders.
+* 🗑 Delete files and folders.
-* Authentication via local SSH user account credentials.
+* 👤 Authentication via local SSH user account credentials.
-* Maintains file-system ownership integrity consistent with local access.
-* Compatible with automatic phone data upload tools like Folder Sync Pro via the STFP/SSH service running on the same server.
+* 📱 Compatible with automatic phone data upload tools like Folder Sync Pro via the STFP/SSH service running on the same server.
-* Be in full control of your own private data.
+* 🔐 Be in full control of your own private data.
-* Stores all data in files on the underlying filesystem for unbeatable data longevity.
+* 💾 Maintains file-system ownership integrity consistent with local access, and stores all data in files on the underlying filesystem for superior data longevity.
-* Embed images in markdown documents with relative paths.
+* 🖼 Embed images in markdown documents with relative paths.
-* Dark and light modes.
+* 🌓 Dark and light modes.
-* Fast keyboard navigation.
+* ⌨ Fast keyboard navigation.
-* Terminal access to the storage host.
+* 🖥 Terminal access to the storage host.
-* Hardened security.
+* 💪 Hardened security.
-* Active folder action plugins for creating custom commands which can autogenerate files such as photo albums, or disk usage reports.
+* 🧩 Active folder action plugins for creating custom commands which can autogenerate files such as photo albums, or disk usage reports.

 ## Design
 This design for this solution favors simplicity and minimalism, both inside and out, without losing powerful features. *Filet Cloud Web* pushes a personal cloud solution to its leanest essence.
 It leaves you fully in control of your own data.
 It is a joy to use because it does what it needs to, reliably and quickly, and then gets out of the way.
 The primary design philosophy for this project is: **"complexity must justify itself, ruthlessly"**.